 eConsent Initiative

-Multistakeholder initiative to harmonize terminologies and processes on various aspects of eConsent, to increase insight in different stakeholder value models and to provide a consistent country-level overview of local acceptance/non-acceptance
+A multistakeholder initiative to harmonize terminologies and study documents needs on various aspects of eConsent, to increase insight in different stakeholders’ value models and country needs, and to provide a fit for purpose eConsent study framework.

 eConsent Initiative